 Encumbrances restrict the use of specimens or specimen data.
 Encumbrances are applied to Cataloged Items.
-Attributes of an encumbrance include an encumbrancer, a name for the encumbrance, an expiration date and/or event, and an encumbering action.
+Attributes of an encumbrance include an encumbering agent, an encumbrance name, an expiration date, and an encumbrance action.

 Encumbrances should be used to: